seahyinghang8/asst3/cloud_readme.md

     scp YOURSUNETID@myth.stanford.edu:/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/all_graphs.tgz .

-  4. Build and run the starter code as indicated by the assignment handout. __Note: When running on GCP, you will need to change the variable `REF_LIB` in the `pagerakn` and `bfs` MakeFile's so that it points to the reference solution binary that was precompiled for GCP (and not myth).__
+  4. Build and run the starter code as indicated by the assignment handout. __Note: When running on GCP, you will need to change the variable `REF_LIB` in the `pagerank` and `bfs` Makefile's so that it points to the reference solution binary that was precompiled for GCP (and not myth).__

 If you're confused about any of the steps, having problems with setting up your account or have any additional questions, reach us out on Piazza!

-__Please Don't Forget to SHUT DOWN your instances when you're done with your work for the day!__
+__Again, please don't forget to SHUT DOWN your instances when you're done with your work for the day!__